ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/_index.md

 ---
-title: Run .NET Aspire applications on Arm-based Virtual Machines in AWS and GCP
+title: Run .NET Aspire applications on Arm-based virtual machines on AWS and GCP

 minutes_to_complete: 60